theHostileNegotiator/KWBandage/PatchNotes.md

 #### Armory
 1. If owning both GDI and ZOCOM armory and upgraded Composite Armor, subobject will be showed on both despite ZOCOM not having access.
 It also overlaps Field Suits subobject
 	* Removed Composite Armor upgrade references from ZOCOM Armory
+#### Orca
+1. When playing with Low LOD settings, Wings and Sensor Pod subobject is missing
+	* Fixed subobject bone reference for Sonic Cannon.
+In the Hierarchy system, the Sonic Cannon Mesh reference Bone is the parent of the subobjects of the Wings and Sensor Pod.
+Since it is Hidden, any mesh referencing child Bones will also be hidden
 #### FireHawk
 1. ZOCOM Firehawks would not display Stratofigher thrusters properly, especially when upgraded with Ceramic Armor
 	* Fixed Animations